(CNN)Here's a look at Christmas, a popular Christian holiday celebrating the birth of Jesus Christ.

-The modern Christmas tree (typically evergreen conifers-usually pine, balsam or fir species) originated in Germany in the 16th century and became popular in England by the mid-19th century thanks to Queen Victoria's German husband, Prince Albert.
+The modern Christmas tree (typically evergreen conifers-usually pine, balsam or fir species) originated in Germany in the 16th century and became popular in England by the mid-19th century thanks to Queen Victoria's husband, Prince Albert, who was German.

 St. Nicholas, the real person on whom Santa Claus is based, lived in the 4th century AD in the province of Lycia on the southwest coast of Asia Minor.

-The United States Post Office is anticipating delivering 600 million packages this holiday season.
-That is 10.5% more packages than the previous year.
+The United States Post Office anticipated delivering 800 million packages in the 2019 holiday season.